nsrr/fdcsr-documentation/pages/README.md

 ### Covariate/phenotype datasets
 Covariate CSV files contain data on 37 subjects.
 The [subject](:variables_path:/subject) column is the unique FD-CSR identifier.
 The [study](:variables_path:/study) variable identifies the full name of the particular study a participant was involved in, and [study2](:variables_path:/study2) provides the study nickname.

 The dataset columns are described in the accompanying data dictionary files.
 The **variables** data dictionary file includes column names (id), labels (display names), descriptions, and other metadata.
-Categorical variables also include an associated “domain” (e.g., 1=Female, 0=Male), which are described in the **domains** data dictionary file.
+Categorical variables also include an associated “domain” (e.g., F=Female, M=Male), which are described in the **domains** data dictionary file.

-The history of the covariate dataset and data dictionary files have been tracked on GitHub (https://github.com/nsrr/apples-data-dictionary).
+The history of the covariate dataset and data dictionary files have been tracked on GitHub (https://github.com/nsrr/fdcsr-data-dictionary).

 ## Access and usage restrictions